Clojure development: migrate to cider on Mac OS X

 mark@topaz:~]% sh -c 'echo ls | eval /bin/tcsh -l' stty: stdin isnt a terminal apache/ dtd/ mbox saves/ www@ bin/ etc/ pat/ steel/ www-src/ dev/ freebsd-config/ patches/ tmp/ doc/ mail/ public_html/ web/ [mark@topaz:~]% tcsh -c 'echo ls | eval /bin/tcsh -l' [mark@topaz:~]%

-, the ls command never gets echoed down the pipe
+With tcsh, the ls command never gets echoed down the pipe

 to the eval'd shell.
 I conjecture this is due to tcsh

-placing additional args to -c
+placing additional args to -c after the first in the

-variable, whereas sh
+argv variable, whereas sh places them in

-then looks at the
+$0, $1 etc. echo then looks at the

-parameter variables, not the argv
+parameter variables, not the argv variable.

 To work around, I set the default shell in Mac OS X Terminal (User Accounts, unlock, then control/right-click on the account to access advanced settings) and emacs to /bin/bash.